opensipa/sbot/README.md

 * For ability mcrypt at php launch in the bash: "php5enmod mcrypt" and restart Apache or Server.
 This is very important for login in Sbot management.
 * Use telegram_base.sql in folder sql and install in your server Mysql (launch in DB telegram the instruction sql).
 * In /etc/rc.local your server Linux insert: "php /var/www/_PATH_OF_FOLDER_SBOT/sbot/demone.php > /var/www/_PATH_OF_FOLDER_SBOT/sbot/sbotAdmin/log/sbot.log
-* If you want the send images to work directory upload_img must be writable
+* If you want the send images to work directory upload_img must be writable (set to 777)
 * reboot Server linux.
 * Ok, the sbot is run and you to be working.
 User login: admin Password login: password